MicrosoftDocs/VBA-Docs/api/Word.MailMessage.DisplayMoveDialog.md

 # MailMessage.DisplayMoveDialog method (Word)

-Displays the  **Move** dialog box, in which the user can specify a new location for the active e-mail message in an available message store.
+Displays the  **Move** dialog box, in which the user can specify a new location for the active email message in an available message store.

 ## Syntax